-(1) Credit will usually be given in part or in full for course and examination results obtained in other master's programs in economics from other universities (hereinafter also referred to as "acquired competences") upon request of the candidate insofar as the acquired competences do not materially differ from the course and examination results to be achieved at HHL.
+- (1) Credit will usually be given in part or in full for course and examination results obtained in other master's programs in economics from other universities (= academic recognition; hereinafter also referred to as "acquired competences") upon request of the candidate insofar as the acquired competences do not materially differ from the course and examination results to be achieved at HHL.
+To promote international mobility, the same applies to modules completed abroad during the course of study.
 The examination committee decides upon the extent to which such results are credited.
 For the crediting of course and examination results achieved at universities in other countries, the equivalence agreements approved by the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany and German Rectors' Conference as well as agreements within the framework of university partnership apply with due consideration to the Lisbon Recognition Convention.
 The ECTS will be taken into account as well.
-In cases where the courses of other universities or results achieved at other universities differ fundamentally from course and examination results to be achieved at HHL, the Central Office for Foreign Education should be consulted.

-(2) Upon request of the candidate, competences acquired in extra-curricular activities may be credited with up to 45 ECTS credits in total (50% of the study program).
+In cases where the courses of other universities or results achieved at other universities differ fundamentally from course and examination results to be achieved at HHL, the Central Office for Foreign Education should be consulted. - (2) Upon request of the candidate, knowledge and skills acquired outside higher education may be credited with up to 45 ECTS credits in total (= recognition of prior learning (RPL) max.
+50% of the study program).
 For this, the candidate must demonstrate competence in the planning, processing and evaluation of comprehensive technical tasks and problems as well as independent process control in sub-areas of a scientific subject or in a professional field of activity.
 The requirements are characterized by complexity and changes.